JonathanWade24/hematrack-showcase/README.md

 ## Development Notes (Add as we go)

+*   **YYYY-MM-DD:** (Placeholder, use today's date) Successfully configured the application to build a Docker image (`scd-dashboard:latest`).
+This involved:
+    *   Reviewing and refining the existing `Dockerfile` and `.dockerignore` files.
+    *   Uninstalling Prisma (`prisma`, `@prisma/client`) as a direct dependency.
+    *   Temporarily disabling Prisma-dependent logic in numerous API routes (`/api/auth/register`, `/api/registration`, `/api/data-import/preview`, `/api/clinical`, `/api/data-preview`, `/api/medications`, `/api/lab-components`, `/api/user-roles`, `/api/query/values`) by commenting out Prisma client usage and returning placeholder 503 responses.
+These routes will require full migration to Drizzle ORM.
+    *   Resolving a build-time error where `DATABASE_URL` was not set by providing it to the `npm run build` command in the `Dockerfile`.
+    *   Resolving a subsequent `ECONNREFUSED` error during build by changing the build-time `DATABASE_URL` to use `host.docker.internal` (e.g., `postgresql://user@host.docker.internal:5432/db`) to allow the build process within the Docker container to connect to a PostgreSQL instance running on the host machine.
 *   **YYYY-MM-DD:** (Placeholder, use today's date) Fixed build errors due to module resolution and NextAuth.js migration:
     *   Created `src/lib/db/column-queries.ts` to replace missing `@/lib/prisma/column-queries` module, implementing Drizzle ORM-based column query functionality.
     *   Created a placeholder `src/lib/prisma/operations.ts` module to satisfy lazy imports in the omics route, enabling future migration.